iimosh/kiii-jenkins/README.md

-Readme file for dev branch.
+Readme file for dev branch